top of page

 HUMAN-AI COLLABORATION LEVELS

-Our 5-point Human-AI Spectrum provides AI transparency certification and human authenticity verification for voice actors.
-It shows exactly how much of the work is human-performed versus AI-assisted in production.
-All VerifiedHuman labeled work must meet or exceed Level 3 (VH3), meaning the voice actor performed the vocal work.
+Our 5-level Human-AI Spectrum shows who led the creative process.
+All VerifiedHuman-labeled work must meet or exceed VH3, meaning the voice actor performed the vocal work.

 Work below VH3 is not eligible for the VerifiedHuman label.